Introduction

 Set the https://github.com/NOC-OI/intermediate-git-test-repo repo as the upstream locally.
 Then check which branches exist upstream and create a local branch with the starting point of the upstream branch called

-We can see that we are now on a local branch develop
+We can see that we are now on a local branch develop, which is

 $ git pull -v

-This branch has a small commit which is not in your origin
+The develop branch we checked out from the upstream remote branch a small commit which is not in your origin remote.

 Push these changes we’ve pulled down to own remote repository (